grscheller/boring-math/name_claim/README.md

-# PyPI pythonic-fp namespace stub project
+# PyPI boring-math namespace stub project

 **WARNING: DO NOT INSTALL THIS PACKAGE**

-It is an empty module whose purpose is to claim the`pythonic-fp` name on PyPI.
-This name is used by the Pythonic FP namespace projects, a PyPI family of packages all under the `pythonic-fp` namespace.
-This family supports a functional style of programming which still endeavors to remain Pythonic.
+It is an empty module whose purpose is to claim the boring-math name on PyPI.
+This name is used by a family of namespace PyPI packages that make up the collection of math hobby projects called "Daddy's Boring Math Library."

-If this project is installed, the rest of the namespace projects will no longer work.
+If this module is installed the rest of the namespace packages will no longer work.